RVP20/FAC/README.md

 **Assignment 1**: Using 5 different ML models, predict the Adjusted Closed Stock Price of 3 firms, provided their closing prices of the previous n days\
 **Assignment 2**: Build the final Q-Learning agent
 ## Mentors
-The Project wad mentored by:
+The Project was mentored by:
 * Vasundhara Rai
 * Shubh Agrawal